fonnesbeck/git_tutorial/PITCHME.md

 ```

+Note:
-^These patterns tell Git to ignore any file whose name ends in `.dat`
+These patterns tell Git to ignore any file whose name ends in `.dat`
 and everything in the `results` directory.
 (If any of these files were already being tracked,
 Git would continue to track them.)